A labor arbitration in a suit

-Keith D. Greenberg
+Keith D. Greenberg, Esq.

-National Academy of Arbitrators
+Member, National Academy of Arbitrators

-Mr. Greenberg has experience with videoconference arbitration and mediation proceedings and has served as a trainer for video arbitration and mediation programs sponsored by, among others, the NAA, the FMCS, the Labor and Employment Relations Association (LERA), the AAA, and the American Bar Association (ABA)’s Section of Labor and Employment Law.
-He serves as the Technology Coordinator for the NAA and is co-author of a chapter in Labor and Employment Arbitration (Bornstein, Gosline, Greenbaum, and Mayberry, Eds.)
+Mr. Greenberg has experience with videoconference arbitration and mediation proceedings and has served as a trainer for video arbitration and mediation programs sponsored by, among others, the NAA, the FMCS, the Labor and Employment Relations Association (LERA), the AAA, and the American Bar Association (ABA) Section of Labor and Employment Law.
+He served as the Technology Coordinator for the NAA and is co-author of a chapter in Labor and Employment Arbitration (Bornstein, Gosline, Greenbaum, and Mayberry, Eds.)
 (Matthew Bender) on conducting video hearings.

-Mr. Greenberg serves as a member of the NAA’s Board of Governors.
-He is the Neutral Co-Chair of the Webinar Committee of the ABA’s Section of Labor and Employment Law and was elected a Fellow of the American Bar Foundation.
-He serves as a Director of the NAA’s Research and Education Foundation.
-Mr. Greenberg is a member of the Maryland, Philadelphia, and Virginia Chapters of LERA, and currently serves as President of Maryland LERA.
-He currently serves as 2nd Vice President for the Society of Federal Labor and Employee Relations Professionals (SFLERP) following service on its Board of Directors.
-He served as Co-Chair of the Steering Committee of the D.C.
+Mr. Greenberg serves as the Neutral Vice-Chair of the Annual Section Conference Planning Committee of the ABA’s Section of Labor and Employment Law and was elected a Fellow of the American Bar Foundation.
+Among other professional activities, Mr. Greenberg currently serves as President of the Society of Federal Labor and Employee Relations Professionals (SFLERP) and as a member of the NAA’s A.I.
+Study Group.
+He previously served as President of Maryland LERA from 2021 to 2022; and as Co-Chair of the Steering Committee of the D.C.
 Bar’s Labor and Employment Law Community from 2016 to 2018.
-Mr. Greenberg is an active member of the National Association of Railroad Referees, and of the Cornell ILR Alumni Association.
-He is a member of the Cuban American Bar Association and is fluent in Spanish.
+He is an active member of the Cornell ILR Alumni Association and the National Association of Railroad Referees.
+Mr. Greenberg is a member of the Cuban American Bar Association and is fluent in Spanish.

 Mr. Greenberg spent several years in practice as an attorney in New York City in the labor and employment practice group of Duane Morris LLP prior to establishing his practice as a full-time neutral in the Washington, D.C. area.
 He is a graduate of the Cornell University School of Industrial and Labor Relations and of the University of Michigan Law School.